Iamblichus of Apameia

 Iamblichus was an Ancient Greek Neoplatonic philosopher of Apameia (Syria), and a contemporary of the emperor Julian the Apostate (331–363) and Libanius.
-He was thought to have committed suicide during the last year of Valens' reign (378 CE).
+He was thought to have committed suicide during the last year of Valens' reign (378 AD).

 He is often confused with Iamblichus Chalcidensis; but the time at which he lived, and his intimacy with Julian, show that he belongs to a later date.
 The emperor, where he speaks of him, bestows extravagant praise upon him.